 Thumbnail image

 Knative - Serverless on Your Own Terms

 I had a chance to speak at the Cloud Conf 2019 in Turin, Italy.
 The conference has double its audience from last year, had a spectacular venue, and large selection of topics.
 I spoke in the #serverless track on using Knative as a means to serverless where you want it and on your own terms.
+Stressing the importance of portability and demonstrating the key features that the Kantive community has already delivered.

+Thumbnail image